wwood/bioruby-kmer_counter/README.md

 nucleotide sequences by counting the occurences of particular kmers in the sequence.
 The methodology is not new, for references see [Teeling et. al. 2004](http://www.biomedcentral.com/1471-2105/5/163).
 The default parameters are derived from the methods section of [Dick et. al. 2009](http://genomebiology.com/content/10/8/R85).

+This methodology is quite different to that of other software that counts kmer content with longer kmers, e.g. [khmer](https://github.com/ged-lab/khmer).
+Here only small kmers are intended (e.g. 1mer or 4mer).

 Note: this software is under active development!

 ## Installation